-FM and Repeater Configuration: Use MENU:FM MODE to set deviation.
+FM and Repeater Configuration: Use MENU:FM DEV to set deviation.
 (To adjust PL tone deviation, tap 1 while in this menu entry.)
-MENU:RPT OFS is used to specify a repeater offset.
+MENU:RPT OFS is used to specify repeater offsets.
 In the MENU:FM TONE menu entry, tap 1 to turn PL tone encode on or off, and rotate VFO A to the select tone pitch.
-Tones are stored in frequency memories.
+Tones and offsets are stored in frequency memories.

-FM Operation: To adjust squelch level, tap FIL, then rotate $\bigcirc$ AF/MON.
+FM Operation: To adjust squelch level, tap FIL, then rotate \bigcirc AF/MON.
 Hold SPLIT to select +/-/ SIMPLEX. "+" and "-" appear under the "FM" icon.
 Also see Channel Hopping (pg.
 24).